DSD-DBS/mbse-handbook/docs/demo.md

 See [SA-001](/modeling_rules/system_analysis#sa-001) for language rules.
 ```

-Using a relative link to the markdown file where your heading is.
+using a relative link to the markdown file where your heading is.

 ## Image